 Reclamation facilities are restoring a piece of the river heritage and supporting important wetland habitats by releasing effluent into the river.
 However, unpleasant odors often associated with the reclamation process can lead to negative perceptions of the river for those living near or recreating along the river.
-The most common offender is hydrogen sulfide or the "rotten egg" smell.
+The most common offender is hydrogen sulfide (H2S) or the "rotten egg" smell.
 Odor at the reclamation facilities tracks changes in odors linked to the reclamation process.
 Minimizing both the extent and intensity of disagreeable odors coming from the facilities was one of the goals of the reclamation facility upgrades.

 Initial facility improvements in 2007 reduced both the extent and intensity of odor emanating from the reclamation facilities.
 Data to map extent and intensity of odors over the last three years is not available.
 However, anecdotal data from people recreating in the area indicate that odors are either gone or barely noticeable compared to past conditions.
-As of 2015, odor is monitored continuously at the plants and at numerous points along the surrounding fencelines.
-When functioning under normal conditions, only low odor levels escape.
-Agua Nueva has 60 monitoring points (55 are on the fenceline).
-Levels of H_2S at the Agua Nueva were very low in 2015, with 99% of the measures taken during the year being less than 0.5 parts per billion (ppb).
-This concentration is far less than the 10 ppb allowed by the facility permit at the fenceline.
-Similar data will be available at Tres Rios when the monitoring system is complete; installation of 43 monitoring units was done in December 2015.
+As of 2016, odor is monitored continuously at the facilities and at numerous points along the surrounding fencelines.
+Levels of H_2S at Agua Nueva remained very low in 2016, with an average of 0.03 parts per billion (ppb) for the over 4 million measures taken.
+Levels of H_2S at Tres Rios were also low with an average of 0.69 ppb for over 3.5 million measures of odor.
+These concentrations are far less than the 10 ppb allowed by the facility permits.
+Detailed odor data of this kind is not available for years prior to the upgrades, thus comparisons to previous H_2S levels are not possible.